lexchenzhang/ImmersedDemo/README.md

 ## About

 This approach can achieve by using much fewer codes, but I designed it in this way to make it scalable and can be easily adapt to networking broadcast.

+## Build and Run
+Open the LectureScene in the Scenes folder, click the run.